UK Driving Test Pass Rates 2026: Latest DVSA Stats, Faults & How to Pass First Time

 Test centres with high pass rates are often located in rural areas.
 The Isles of Scilly in Cornwall also boasts a high pass rate of 72.7%.

-Lowest Pass Rates Across Great Britain
+Lowest Practical Pass Rates UK

 Urban centres often have lower pass ratesWolverhampton appears to be the lowest performing practical test centre in the country, with only about a third of learners passing (32.4%).